Department of Defense Appropriations Act, 2015

-The Department of Defense Appropriations Act, 2015 is an appropriations bill that would provide funding for the United States Department of Defense for fiscal year 2015 of approximately $491 billion.
+The Department of Defense Appropriations Act, 2015 is a United States appropriations law that provided funding for the United States Department of Defense for fiscal year 2015.
+The act appropriated approximately $491 billion and was enacted as part of the Consolidated and Further Continuing Appropriations Act, 2015.

-The bill was introduced into the United States House of Representatives during the 113th United States Congress.

 Background

 An appropriations bill is a bill that appropriates (gives to, sets aside for) money to specific federal government departments, agencies, and programs.
 The money provides funding for operations, personnel, equipment, and activities.
 Regular appropriations bills are passed annually, with the funding they provide covering one fiscal year.
 The fiscal year is the accounting period of the federal government, which runs from October 1 to September 30 of the following year.
 The Department of Defense Appropriations Act, 2015 is an example of a regular appropriations bill.

 Appropriations bills are one part of a larger United States budget and spending process.
 They are preceded in that process by the president's budget proposal, congressional budget resolutions, and the 302(b) allocation.
 The U.S. Constitution (Article I, section 9, clause 7) states that "No money shall be drawn from the Treasury, but in Consequence of Appropriations made by Law..."
 This is what gives Congress the power to make these appropriations.
 The President, however, still has the power to veto appropriations bills.

 The Department of Defense Appropriations Act, 2015 falls under the jurisdiction of the United States House Appropriations Subcommittee on Defense.
 The bill covers appropriations for the Department of Defense.
 The House and Senate currently consider appropriations bills simultaneously, although originally the House went first.
 The House Committee on Appropriations usually reports the appropriations bills in May and June and the Senate in June.
 Any differences between appropriations bills passed by the House and the Senate are resolved in the fall.

 In 2013, Congress was unable to pass all twelve appropriations bills (for fiscal year 2014) before October 1, 2013 when the new fiscal year.
 This led to the United States federal government shutdown of 2013.
 The shutdown lasted for 16 days.
 Finally, late in the evening of October 16, 2013, Congress passed the Continuing Appropriations Act, 2014, and the President signed it shortly after midnight on October 17, ending the government shutdown and suspending the debt limit until February 7, 2014.
 In reaction to this situation, House Committee on Appropriations Chairman Hal Rogers has stated that his goal is to pass all twelve regular appropriations bills for 2015 before Congress has a recess in August because he wants to avoid a similar situation.